-Soon-to-Be Merrimack Grad Heading to Africa After Commencement
+Soon-to-Be Merrimack Grad Heading to Colombia After Commencement

 Tran, a political science and social justice major with minors in business administration and communication and media studies, has been formally committed to the Peace Corps for almost a year, which encouraged him to graduate a year early from Merrimack.
 He will begin service in June 2018 and will conclude in August of 2020.